Surgery for a slipped disc — is it always necessary?

 - Epidural steroid injections

-- Transcutaneous electrical nerve stimulation, which uses electrodes to deliver a gentle electrical current to the area causing pain
+- Transcutaneous electrical nerve stimulation (TENS), which delivers a gentle electrical current to the area causing pain

 Considerations for slipped disc surgery

 You and your primary doctor or spine specialist should consider surgery when you both agree that viable conservative treatment has been exhausted.
 The important thing to keep in mind is that there are different types of surgical procedures.
-Traditional open back procedures have many downsides including overnight hospitalization, scarring and a long, often painful, rehabilitation period.
-In contrast, minimally invasive spine procedures are performed in an outpatient setting with a reduced risk of infection and complication.
+Traditional open back procedures have many downsides including a two- to five-day hospital stay, a lengthy recovery period and higher infection and complication rates.